andyland/developer-web/posts/couchbase-better-nosql.md

 Couchbase was perfect for us for the following reasons:

-1. It's schemaless - no more table changes needed. (no more tables!)
+1. It's schema-less - no more table changes needed. (no more tables!)
-1. It speaks "memcached" and our application was already using memcached
+1. It speaks "memcached" and our application was already using memcached (what doesn't?!)
 1. It can persist your key-value data to disk so you don't lose your data if the server dies
 1. It scales every way - no more sharding or replication required
 1. It's *blazingly* fast

 Today we are handling 10x the amount of data with far fewer headaches than ever.
-The couchbase engineers are great help to us when we do have an issue and have even made changes based on our requirements or suggestions.
+The couchbase engineers are a great help to us when we do have an issue and have even made changes based on our requirements or suggestions.

 I'm fairly active in the [couchbase community](https://groups.google.com/group/couchbase) and recently did an interview with Couchbase about how we use their product.
-[Check it out!](#)
+[Check it out!](http://blog.couchbase.com/couchbase-nosql-tunewiki-billion-records-and-counting)